IreneeeH/Reflection-on-Analysis-of-Lifespans-of-Prime-Ministers-of-Canada/README.md

-# Analysis of Lifespans of Prime Ministers of Canada
+# Reflection on Analysis of Lifespans of Prime Ministers of Canada

 ## Overview

-This repo consists of a paper titled "Analysis of Lifespans of Prime Ministers of Canada".
+This repo consists of a paper titled "Reflection on Analysis of Lifespans of Prime Ministers of Canada".
 The paper utilizes data retrieved from Wikipedia's list of prime ministers of Canada (https://en.wikipedia.org/wiki/List_of_prime_ministers_of_Canada).

 ## File Structure